As a resale aggregator, prices may be higher than face value.

 For money reasons.
 By reducing the number of Newcastle United Season Ticket holders, the club can boost matchday revenue, as matchday tickets work out more per game than season tickets.
 To sum up:

-This is why no STs have been made available since 2022, and it follows a similar process at other Premier League clubs:
+This hints is why no season tickets have been made available since 2022, and it follows a similar process at other Premier League clubs:

 Season Ticket Strategies at other Premier League Clubs